Apernethey History, Family Crest & Coats of Arms

 During the Middle Ages, there was no basic set of rules and scribes wrote according to sound.
 The correct spelling of Scottish names were further compromised after many haphazard translations from Gaelic to English and back.
 Spelling variations of the name Apernethey include Abernethy, Anernethie, Abernathy, Abernathie, Albirnyth, Abirnethie, Abernettie and many more.

 Early Notables of the Apernethey family (pre 1700)

-More information is included under the topic Early Apernethey Notables in all our PDF Extended History products and printed products wherever possible.
+Another 53 words (4 lines of text) are included under the topic Early Apernethey Notables in all our PDF Extended History products and printed products wherever possible.